pvasek/kudu-wiki/Accessing-files-via-ftp.md

 - **Your password**: use the same password as when you 'git push'

 You can use whatever FTP client you like, but you can't go wrong if you go with FileZilla.

+Once you've FTP's check out [[File structure on Azure]] to navigate through the files.